remcostoeten/ryoe/README.md

-# Notr - Desktop Note-Taking Application
+# ryoe - Desktop Note-Taking Application

 A modern, cross-platform desktop application built with Tauri, React, and TypeScript for efficient note-taking and code snippet management.